ridhipuppala/.github.io/index.md

 **Here's a list of research topics that fascinate me:**

-* Multi-agent/robot systems, Autonomous and intelligent robots, Hybrid Systems
+* Multi-agent/robot systems, Networked control systems,
-* Distributed coordination, localization, coverage control for networked systems
+* Distributed coordination, coverage, consensus for networked robotics
-* Reactive navigation, Motion and Path Planning, Perception for autonomy
+* Reactive navigation, Motion and Path Planning, Perception for autonomous robots
-* Design, System Modelling, Controller synthesis for robots (Aerial, Marine and Ground)
+* Applications of Reinforcement learning, Optimization, Nonsmooth analysis, Systems theory to multi-robot systems

-To summarize, I love to solve fundamental research problems in Robotics using concepts of nonlinear systems, control theory and mathematics by employing rigororous methods for proving solutions.
+To summarize, I love to solve fundamental research problems in Robotics and interlligent control systems using concepts of systems theory, control theory, learning theory, optimziation and other mathematical tools like graph & set theory by employing rigorous methods for proving solutions.
 Academic coursework, abundant research experience and extensive involvement with co-curricular robotics activities have motivated me to pursue graduate study and research after my graduation from IIT Madras.